DominicWatson/cfmailgun/README.md

 # CfMailGun - CFML Client for the MailGun API

-Developed by Dominic Watson.
-Documentation to follow.
+Currently being developed by Dominic Watson @ Pixl8 Interactive http://www.pixl8.co.uk.
+Details as they come.